paulsengroup/modle/README.md

 <details>
 <summary>For developers</summary>
-To run the full test suite, remove `-E '(SciPy)|(wCorr)` from the above snipped.
+To run the full test suite, remove `-E '(SciPy)|(wCorr)` from the above snippet.

-Some of MoDLE's unit tests depend the following libraries:
+Some of MoDLE's unit tests depend on the following libraries:

 - [SciPy](https://scipy.org/)
 - [wCorr](https://cran.r-project.org/web/packages/wCorr/index.html)